-Psoriasis is a skin condition that can affect the skin just about anywhere on the body, including the knees and elbows, but it's often found on the scalp.
-It causes the body to make too many new skin cells, leaving an excess of skin cells on the scalp.
-The excess cells can form thick, crusted scales and make the scalp feel itchy or sore.
+This skin condition can show up anywhere, but often happens on the scalp.
+It causes the body to make too many new skin cells.
+This buildup can form thick, crusted scales that can feel itchy or sore.

-Lichen planus is a skin disease that can affect the skin or mouth.
-No one knows for sure what causes it, but there are a number of theories, ranging from stress to genetics.
-It may also be connected to the hepatitis C virus, so if you have lichen planus you might need to be tested for hepatitis too.
-Lichen planus is believed to be an autoimmune disease, which means that the immune system mistakenly attacks your own body.
+Lichen planus affects the skin or mouth.
+No one knows what causes it, but there are a number of theories, ranging from stress to genetics.
+It may also be linked to the hepatitis B or C virus, dental materials, or thyroid disease.
+Doctors believe lichen planus is an autoimmune disease, which means your immune system attacks your own body by mistake.
 Medications used to treat high blood pressure, heart disease, and arthritis can sometimes cause a lichen planus-like irritation.

-People who have lichen planus develop flat-topped, purple or reddish bumps on their skin.
-These bumps can be very itchy.
-Lichen planus can lead to redness, irritation, and hair loss on the scalp (which can be permanent).
-Although the bumps will eventually go away on their own, treatment can relieve the symptoms and help the rash clear up more quickly.
-The main treatment is with steroid medications that are either rubbed on the rash, injected, or taken by mouth.
-Retinoid medications used for acne may also be used.
-Antihistamines (such as Benadryl) or soothing baths can often help relieve itching.
-Sometimes a type of ultraviolet light therapy (PUVA) is used as part of treatment.
+People who have lichen planus develop flat-topped, purple, or reddish bumps on their skin.
+And they usually itch.
+Other symptoms include redness, irritation, and (sometimes permanent) hair loss.
+Although the bumps will eventually go away on their own, treatment or removal of the trigger can ease symptoms and clear up the rash quickly.
+The main treatment is steroid medications that are rubbed on, injected, or taken by mouth.
+Retinoid medications used for acne may also help.
+Antihistamines (such as Benadryl) or soothing baths can help the itching.
+Sometimes doctors use a type of ultraviolet light therapy called PUVA (psoralen plus UVA radiation) or antibiotics.